Macular Degeneration

 Latest Retinal Imaging Devices

-We use sophisticated imaging technologies to create more precise images of the inside of your eye.
-This helps us identify subtleties and patterns that guide the treatment decisions we recommend to you.
+We use sophisticated imaging technologies to create precise images of the inside of your eye.
+This helps us identify subtleties and patterns that guide our treatment recommendations.

 Research Advancements